tachiyomiorg/website/src/help/faq/README.md

 ### MangaPark

 #### Duplicate chapters in MangaPark
+To solve this issue, follow the below step.

 1. Go to <Navigation item="browse"/> → <Navigation item="tab_extensions"/>.
 1. Click on **MangaPark** extension and then `Chapter List Source`.
 1. Choose an option like `Smart list` or `Priorize source`.